Keypoint-GraspNet: Keypoint-based 6-DoF Grasp Generation from the Monocular RGB-D input

 where $\trl$ and $\rotMat$ represent the translation vector and rotation matrix from an $\SE3$ element.
 The rotation distance is the minimum angle required to align two rotations \cite{localBenchmark, hartley2013rotation}.

 Given a set of predicted grasps $\graspSet$ and ground truth grasps $\graspSet^*$, three metrics evaluate the predictions: \textit{grasp success rate (GSR)} \cite{6dofGraspNet2019}, \textit{grasp coverage rate (GCR)} \cite{6dofGraspNet2019}, and \textit{object success rate (OSR)} \cite{deepgrasp2018, gknet2021}.
-The \textit{GSR} is the ratio of the successful prediction (i.e., predicted grasp is similar to one of the ground truth grasps); The \textit{GCR} is the ratio of the ground truth grasps similar to at least one of predicted grasp; The \textit{OSR} is the ratio of objects with one or more successful predictions.
+The \textit{GSR} is the percentage of the successful predictions to ground truth grasps (i.e., the predicted grasp is similar to a ground truth grasp); The \textit{GCR} is the percentage of the ground truth grasps similar to at least one of predicted grasp; The \textit{OSR} is the percentage of objects with one or more successful predictions.
 The three metrics measure the accuracy, the diversity, and the practicality of the predicted set.

 The visual experiments record the metrics under three distance threshold levels from strict to loose: $(\epsilon_{\trl}, \epsilon_{\rotMat}) = (1 \text{cm}, 20^{\circ})$, $(2 \text{cm}, 30^{\circ})$, and $(3 \text{cm}, 45^{\circ})$.